How to Find a CDL Driver:

 For candidates that meet your standards at this point, be sure to review the highlights of taking the job, and see if there are any other questions they have.
 Remember to keep selling the job, as they may be entertaining other offers.

-Pay attention to why they're interested in the job, and reiterate particulars of it they're most attracted to.
+Pay attention to why they're interested in the job, and reiterate the particulars they're most attracted to.

-5. Do a drug test and MVR report.
+Do a drug test and get an MVR report.

 You don't want to go through the whole hiring process only to find out the driver has a violation or drug test result that prohibits you from hiring them.

 You'll also want to obtain an MVR report now, even if the driver says they have a clean record.
 While you can ask the driver to provide a report, you may risk turning them away by asking them to spend the money and time getting it.
 It's usually better to pay for one yourself.

 In some states, you may need to extend a job offer before requiring a drug test.
 Check your local laws.

 Depending on the type of vehicles CDL drivers will be using, you may be required to run a U.S. Department of Transport (DOT) background check.
 You can register with the Federal Motor Carrier Safety Administration (FMCSA) to complete the pre-employment screening program.

 The DOT background check will cover the following: